Out-of-distribution generalisation for learning quantum channels with low-energy coherent states: Out-of-distribution generalisation for coherent states

 In Fig.~\ref{fig: coherent_bounds}, we illustrate how we can construct various bounding functions based on the degree of knowledge we have about the channels.
 The trivial bound holds for every channel, but does not approach $0$ for large $\bar{n}$, no matter how small we make $\epsilon_0$.
 If our target and learned channels are Gaussian, we can apply a tighter and always non-trivial bound (see Section~\ref{sec: gaussian channel example}).
-If we know that we are looking for a phase rotation channel (i.e., the task is to learn the rotation parameter), we have a tighter bound still.
-Note that the non-trivial bounds are looser than the trivial bound in some regions; this is a consequence of the way they have been constructed.
-In particular, for phase rotation channels this is due to the looseness of the Fuchs-van de Graaf inequalities.
+If we know that we are looking for a phase rotation channel (i.e., the task is to learn the rotation parameter), then the bound becomes exact.
+Note that the non-trivial, Gaussian bound is looser than the trivial bound in some regions; this is a consequence of the way it has been constructed (the looseness of the Fuchs-van de Graaf inequalities and taking multiple worst case values that cannot all be attained simultaneously).
 Comparing the plots for $\epsilon_0=0.3$ and $\epsilon_0=0.1$, we see that improving the in-distribution error can greatly improve the out-of-distribution error.
 Whilst Fig.~\ref{fig: coherent_bounds} refers to a specific scenario in which the channel we want to learn is a phase rotation, Theorem~\ref{th: eps existence} tells us that a non-trivial bounding function always exists for small enough $\epsilon_0$.

+Without knowing the specific form of $\epsilon (\epsilon_0, r^2 )$, it is difficult to say anything general about its scaling with $\epsilon_0$ and $\tau$, however we can calculate the scaling for particular channel classes.
+For instance (as we will see in Section~\ref{sec: gaussian channel example}), for Gaussian channels it is approximately given by $\epsilon (\epsilon_0, r^{2} ) \sim \mathcal{O}[\sqrt{\epsilon_0} r \tau^{-1}]$.
+Even if we know the scaling with $\epsilon_0$ and $\tau$, it is not possible to say anything definitive about the scaling with the number of samples, $N$, since this depends on the learning method employed in stage 1 of the process detailed in Section~\ref{sec: overview}, about which we are intentionally agnostic.
+Hence, without specifying the learning method, we cannot say whether it is ``better" (in terms of sample efficiency) to increase $\tau$ or to decrease $\epsilon_0$.